 They offer monthly, quarterly, and annual rates.
-The rates listed below are quarterly prices:
+The rates listed below are annual prices:

 There are no activation fees and all of these options come with a 30-day free trial, and can be cancelled at any time without a fee.
 They will charge you for the time and service you used but return the rest once you return the equipment.
 All options come with a waterproof pendant and a base unit battery life with a minimum of 30 hours.

-For most systems, the user can get 600 feet away from the base unit, with the exception of the landline home base, which only gets up to 480 feet away.
-However, you can include an extension to extend the distance to 1,500 feet for this unit.
+For most systems, the user can get 600 feet away from the base unit, with the exception of the landline home base, which has a range of 1,300 feet.

 LifeFone is a solid and commendable medical alert provider.
 They have positive reviews on Consumer Affairs, averaging 5 stars, and the Better Business Bureau has given them an A+ rating as well.
 Everyone agrees their representatives are helpful, and the systems work as they should and come at a very reasonable cost.
 In fact, they offer some of the cheapest monthly plans around.